ArcBlock/forge-docs/src/intro/transaction.zh.md

 ---
-title: "Send your first transaction"
+title: 'Send your first transaction'
-description: "Send your first transaction"
+description: 'Send your first transaction'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "intro"
+  - 'intro'
-  - "transaction"
+  - 'transaction'
 ---

 One important design aspect for forge is to make it as easy as possible for newbies to get familiar with Forge.
-If you followed the "Quick Start" section of the [Overview](./README.md), you have already used many of them: forge cli, forge web and forge simulator.
+If you followed the "Quick Start" section of the [Overview](./), you have already used many of them: forge cli, forge web and forge simulator.
 Now it's time to send your first transaction - but before that, you need a wallet.

 ## Prerequisite knowledge for wallet